 The ninth plague – darkness – comes shrouded in a darkness of its own.

-The sixth, boils, was again a discomfort, but a serious one, no longer an external nuisance but a bodily affliction.
-(Remember that Job lost everything he had, but did not start cursing his fate until his body was covered with sores: Job 2).
+The sixth, boils, was again a discomfort, but a serious one, no longer an external issue but a bodily affliction.
+(Remember that Job lost everything he had, but did not start cursing his fate until his body was covered with sores: Job 2.)
 The seventh and eighth, hail and locusts, destroyed the Egyptian grain.
-Now there was no food.
+Now – with the loss of grain added to the loss of livestock in the fifth plague – there was no food.
 Still to come was the tenth plague, the death of the firstborn, in retribution for Pharaoh’s murder of Israelite children.
 It would be this that eventually broke Pharaoh’s resolve.

-The ninth plague was a miracle, but not an event wholly unknown to the Egyptians, then or now.
-Why then does it figure in the narrative, immediately prior to its climax?
+The ninth plague was doubtless unusual in its intensity, but it was not an event of a kind wholly unknown to the Egyptians, then or now.
+Why then does it figure in the plague narrative, immediately prior to its climax?
+Why did it not happen nearer the beginning, as one of the less severe plagues?

-The answer lies in a line from Dayyenu, the song we sing as part of the Haggadah: “If G-d had executed judgment against them [the Egyptians] but had not done so against their gods, it would have been sufficient.”
+The answer lies in a line from “Dayeinu,” the song we sing as part of the Haggadah: “If God had executed judgment against them [the Egyptians] but had not done so against their gods, it would have been sufficient.”
 Twice the Torah itself refers to this dimension of the plagues:

-“I will pass through Egypt on that night, and I will kill every firstborn in Egypt, man and animal.
-I will perform acts of judgment against all the gods of Egypt: I (alone) am G-d.”
-(Exodus 12: 12)
+“I will pass through Egypt on that night, and I will kill every first-born in Egypt, man and animal.
+I will perform acts of judgment against all the gods of Egypt: I (alone) am God.”
+(Exodus 12:12)

 Not all the plagues were directed, in the first instance, against the Egyptians.
 Some were directed against things they worshipped as gods.
 That is the case in the first two plagues.
-The Nile was personified in ancient Egypt as the god Hapi.
+The Nile was personified in ancient Egypt as the god Hapi and was worshipped as the source of fertility in an otherwise desert region.
 Offerings were made to it at times of inundation.
 The inundations themselves were attributed to one of the major Egyptian deities, Osiris.
 The plague of frogs would have been associated by the Egyptians with Heket, the goddess who was believed to attend births as a midwife, and who was depicted as a woman with the head of a frog.

-These symbolisms, often lost on us, would have been immediately apparent to the Egyptians.
+The symbolism of these plagues, often lost on us, would have been immediately apparent to the Egyptians.
 Two things now become clear.
-The first is why the Egyptian magicians declared “This is the finger of G-d” (Ex.
-8: 15) only after the third plague, lice.
+The first is why the Egyptian magicians declared, “This is the finger of God” (Ex.
+8:15) only after the third plague, lice.
 The first two plagues would not have surprised them at all.
 They would have understood them as the work of Egyptian deities who, they believed, were sometimes angry with the people and took their revenge.

-By first ordering the midwives to kill all male Israelite babies, and then, when that failed, by commanding “Every boy who is born must be cast into the Nile” (Ex.
-1: 22), Pharaoh had turned what should have been symbols of life (the Nile, which fed Egyptian agriculture, and midwives) into agents of death.
-The river that turned to blood, and the Heket-like frogs that infested the land, were not afflictions as such, but rather coded communications, as if to say to the Egyptians: see what it feels like when the gods you turned against the Israelites turn on you.
+By first ordering the midwives to kill all male Israelite babies, and then, when that failed, by commanding, “Every boy who is born must be cast into the Nile” (Ex.
+1:22), Pharaoh had turned what should have been symbols of life (the Nile, which fed Egyptian agriculture, and midwives) into agents of death.
+The river that turned to blood, and the Heket-like frogs that infested the land, were not afflictions as such, but rather coded communications, as if to say to the Egyptians: reality has an ethical structure.
+See what it feels like when the gods you turned against the Israelites turn on you.
+If used for evil ends, the powers of nature will turn against man, so that what he does will be done to him in retribution.
+There is justice in history.

 Hence the tenth plague, to which all the others were a mere prelude.
 Unlike all the other plagues, its significance was disclosed to Moses even before he set out on his mission, while he was still living with Jethro in Midian:

 Whereas the first two plagues were symbolic representations of the Egyptian murder of Israelite children, the tenth plague was the enactment of retributive justice, as if heaven was saying to the Egyptians: You committed, or supported, or passively accepted the murder of innocent children.
-There is only one way you will ever realize the wrong you did, namely, if the same thing happens to you.
+There is only one way you will ever realise the wrong you did, namely, if you yourself suffer what you did to others.

 The plague of darkness was not a mofet but an ot, a sign.
-The obliteration of the sun signaled that there is a power greater than Ra.
-Yet what the plague represented was less the power of G-d over the sun, but the rejection by G-d of a civilization that turned one man, Pharaoh, into an absolute ruler with the ability to enslave other human beings – and of a culture that could tolerate the murder of children because that is what Ra himself did.
+The obliteration of the sun signalled that there is a power greater than Ra.
+Yet what the plague represented was less the power of God over the sun, but the rejection by God of a civilisation that turned one man, Pharaoh, into an absolute ruler (son of the sun god) with the ability to enslave other human beings – and of a culture that could tolerate the murder of children because that is what Ra himself did.

-When G-d told Moses to say to Pharaoh, “My son, my firstborn, Israel” He was saying: I am the G-d who cares for His children, not one who kills His children.
-The ninth plague was a Divine act of communication, that said: there is not only physical darkness but also moral darkness.
-The best test of a civilization is: see how it treats children, its own and others’.
-In an age of suicide bombing and the use of children as instruments of war, it still is.
+When God told Moses to say to Pharaoh, “My son, My firstborn, Israel,” He was saying: I am the God who cares for His children, not one who kills His children.
+The ninth plague was a divine act of communication that said: there is not only physical darkness but also moral darkness.
+The best test of a civilisation is to see how it treats children, its own and others’.
+In an age of broken families, neglected and impoverished children, and worse – the use of children as instruments of war – that is a lesson we still need to learn.